 We thoroughly enjoyed the 3 hour bike tour and highly recommend this business.

 Eating street food

 Have you really been to Bangkok if you skipped the thousands of street food stalls without ordering a delicious meal or two?
 There’s a saying in Bangkok that translates to where there are people, there will be food.
+That’s why a list of the 10 things to do in Bangkok with kids isn’t complete without a shout-out to all the street food on offer in Bangkok.
 It goes without saying that food is important to the Thai.
 Lonely Planet even called Bangkok the best city to visit if you’re a food lover.
 You’ll find street food on every corner of the city.
 Of course, some streets offer better quality food than others.
 The kids will definitely find something to their liking, my guess is that they’ll love sticky rice with mango and satay gai.
 We enjoyed the street food we got in the Rangnam and Chinatown areas the most.

 Tuk Tuk over taxi